run-ai/docs/docs/Researcher/cli-reference/runai-cluster.md

 ## Options

-<cluster-name\> the name of the Cluster you want to set as the current Cluster.
+<cluster-name\> - The name of the Cluster you want to set as the current Cluster.
 Mandatory.

 ### Global Flags